RobinHankin/stokes/README.md

 The package has two main classes of objects, `kform` and `ktensor`.
 In the package, we can create a
 ![k](https://latex.codecogs.com/png.latex?k "k")-tensor by supplying
-function `as.ktensor()` a matrix of indices and a vector of coefficents, for example:
+function `as.ktensor()` a matrix of indices and a vector of coefficients, for example:

 ``` r